 NM EPSCoR Mentor Awards

-NM EPSCoR is seeking nominations for the 2020 NM EPSCoR Mentor Award which recognizes NM SMART Grid team members who demonstrate excellence in supporting students’ academic, research, and career endeavors, and in creating inclusive environments for all students.
-The deadline for undergraduate or graduate students to nominate their mentors is May 1, 2020.
-Nominated mentors will be contacted to provide a Statement of Mentoring Philosophy.
+The NM EPSCoR Mentor Award recognizes NM SMART Grid Center team members who demonstrate excellence in supporting students’ academic, research, and career endeavors, and in creating inclusive environments for all students.

 Adapted from Rackham Graduate School (2015); Burroughs Wellcome Fund & HHMI (2006)